 As an Eastie myself, the West is not an area I’d frequently visit.
 Recently, though, on my hunt for more food places to check out, I realised that Bukit Panjang in the West has plenty of delicious grub to offer.
-This motivated me to put together this list of 15 Bukit Panjang food gems to check out if you’re in the area!
+This motivated me to put together this list of 15 best Bukit Panjang food places to check out if you’re in the area!

 Read our Tai Wah Pork Noodle coverage.